 You need video content.

-Plus, 54% of people say they’d like to see more video from brands.
-So if you’re not already using video as part of your marketing strategy, now’s the time to start.
+So If you’re not already using video as part of your marketing strategy, now’s the time to start.

 But consistently sharing high-quality video content is tough.